php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 ### 2.4.
 Indenting

-Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.
+Code MUST use an indent of tabs, and MUST NOT use spaces for indenting.

-> N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
+> N.b.: Using only tabs, and not mixing tabs with spaces, helps to avoid
 > problems with diffs, patches, history, and annotations.
-The use of spaces
-> also makes it easy to insert fine-grained sub-indentation for inter-line
-> alignment.

 ### 2.5.
 Keywords and True/False/Null